Lulani Faucets Review & Rating Updated: July 7, 2025

 Brass is the traditional primary faucet material for two reasons:

-Brass has one serious health concern, however.
-Traditional brass contains metallic lead.
+Traditional brass has one serious health concern, however.
+TIt usually contains metallic lead.

 Ordinary (Alpha) brass is a blend of copper and zinc with a small amount of lead (1.5% - 3.5%) added to make the material more malleable, less brittle, and easier to fabricate.